Evidence from on-site atom number fluctuations for a quantum Berezinskii-Kosterlitz-Thouless transition in the one-dimensional Bose-Hubbard model: Numerical simulations

 The most striking features seen on these figures are the extrema, whose location \be

 \ee is listed here for the largest system that we have numerically studied ($M=800$).

-The broad maximum of $d\Var/dJ$, depicted in Fig. \ref{d1n1}, is the quantum equivalent of the so-called non-universal specific heat peak that was predicted by the BKT theory (see e.g. Ref. \cite{ChaikinBook}, where such terminology is used in the classical context; we will comment on it in Sec. \ref{Summary_sec}).
+The broad maximum of $d\Var/dJ$, depicted in Fig. \ref{d1n1}, is the quantum equivalent of the so-called non-universal specific heat peak that was predicted by the BKT theory (see e.g. Ref. \cite{ChaikinBook}, where such terminology is used in the classical context).
 Its off critical point location nicely illustrates the peculiar nature of BKT transitions.
 Indeed, in two- and three-dimensional BH models, where non-BKT transitions take place, $d\Var/dJ$ has maxima that are located at the critical points \cite{BDSciRep2016,BDSciRep2019}.

 It is also evident from these figures that the non-universal contribution to the plotted quantities is by no means negligible at the critical point.
 This conclusion follows from the observation that all derivatives of (\ref{Esing}) vanish at the critical point (${\cal E}_\text{sing}$ is essentially singular at $J_c$).
 Thus, derivatives of the variance at the critical point are entirely determined by the non-universal component of the ground state energy density.
-They are clearly far from being negligible there, which is seen after extrapolation of the data from Figs. \ref{d1n1}--\ref{d3n1} to $J=J_c\approx0.3$.
+They are clearly far from being negligible there, which is seen after extrapolation of the data from Figs. \ref{d1n1}--\ref{d3n1} to $J=J_c\approx0.3$ \cite{remarkNext1}.
 Similar situation is found in classical BKT transitions, where the specific heat near critical points is known to be dominated by non-universal contributions \cite{KTreview}.

 We also note that finite-size effects are most evident near the maximum of the third derivative (Fig. \ref{d3n1}).
-This is related to the fact that the correlation length of the infinite 1D BH model at $J=0.266$ is equal to about four hundred (Fig. 6 of Ref. \cite{MarekPRX2018}), which is only a factor of two smaller than the largest system size that we have numerically studied.
+This is related to the fact that the correlation length of the infinite 1D BH model at $J=0.266$ is equal to about four hundred \cite{MarekPRX2018}, which is only a factor of two smaller than the largest system size that we have numerically studied.